kedenk/vrdiary/README.md

 The application itself can be build and installed on the smartphone with the Unity 3D IDE.
 During the development we observed, that the hardware of the used smartphone has a crucial impact to the performance of the application.
-Therefore, we recommend to use smartphone with a powerful hardware.
+Therefore, we recommend to use smartphone with powerful state of the art hardware.
 Otherwise it can lead to delays of the controller input and very low frame rates what results in bad user experiences.